snerpton/textbox-multiple-character-limited/README.md

 ----------------------------------

 1. I visited http://nodejs.org and clicked on the big green install button.
-2. This allowed me to install Karma using the command 'npm install -g karma'.
+2. This allowed me to install Karma using the command `npm install -g karma`.